Hazardous Materials Management

 HazMat prevents employee, public and environmental exposure to hazardous materials and chemicals.

-Routine, complaint and emergency response inspections are made in the following areas:
+The routine, complaint, and emergency response inspections are made in the following areas:

 Long Beach Certified Unified Program Agency